Fabian-DCI/Fabian-DCI/README.md

 - 🛠️ **Former Technical Systemplanner** | Experienced in creating and managing technical drawings with **AutoCAD**.
 - 🎓 **Electrical Engineering Background** | Studied 2 semesters before pursuing a path in programming.
-- 🐍 **Aspiring Python Developer** | Currently learning Python, GitHub, and VCS at DCI.
+- 🐍 **Aspiring Python Developer** | Currently learning Python, GitHub, and Visual Studio Code at DCI.
 - 🌎 **Languages**: Fluent in German 🇩🇪 and English 🇬🇧.

 ---